 - Create a process of recording and reporting that captures the group’s work.

-When action planning for serving families experiencing homelessness in infant and toddler programs, consider the following strategies:
+When action planning for supply building in infant and toddler programs, consider the following strategies:

 - A system is in place for monitoring and inspecting all CCDF providers, including those that are license exempt.

 - Monitoring and inspection results for licensed CCDF providers, license-exempt CCDF providers, and licensed non-CCDF providers are posted in a timely manner and easily accessible format.